 Action 4: Entice visitors and creatE a special event offer (15 minutes)

-Why should people come to your craft fair or your stand at that trade fair?
+Why should people come to your craft fair or visit you at your stand at a trade fair?
 You need to work a bit harder these days to get people into action!

 People like to be treated specially, and most people like a treat.
 When you are sending out your invites, or even when you are at the show you can offer something special to your mailing list, your Instagram followers, or a specially selected group:

-• a 15% discount to previous clients who buy at the show with a special coupon that they find in the email
+- a 15% discount to previous clients who buy at the show with a special coupon that they find in your email

-• the first 20 visitors to your stand get a goody bag or special gift
+- the first 20 visitors to your stand get a goody bag or a special gift

-• a 15% discount during the show for your social media fans who can give you a code
+- a 15% discount during the show for your social media fans who you have given a code to

-• free gift wrapping for customers at that Christmas craft show
+- free gift wrapping for customers at your Christmas craft show

-• run a fun competition from your stand e.g. guess the weight of your platinum ring or how long it took to fire your ceramic pot
+- run a fun competition from your stand e.g. guess the weight of your platinum ring or how long did it take to fire your ceramic pot

-• 10% discount for future commissions placed at the show
+- 10% discount for any future commissions placed at the show

-I have to say that I am not a big fan of giving discounts … I think you are worth every penny and you are probably already not charging enough (!), so instead of doing a discount look at how you can give somebody something extra such as the free postage and packaging.
+I am not the biggest fan of giving discounts … I think you are worth every penny and you are probably already not charging enough (!), so instead of doing a discount, look at other ways of offering something extra such as free postage and packaging.

 Make people feel special, and create a clear offer especially for them.
-Use a coupon, email or code that they need to give to you to claim their special offer.
+Use a coupon, email, or code that they need to give to you to claim that special offer.

 One of the most creative examples I have heard about was a jeweller who sent one earring to 5 journalists before the show, with the suggestion that they could come to her stand to pick up the second one at the fair!
-She was very successful in getting noticed indeed!
+She was very successful in getting noticed!

 Action 5: Launch something new (30 minutes)